 2.02 USOC RJ22X: Provides up to 12 CO/PBX circuits to the CPE where the tip and ring must be bridged ahead of the line circuit and A lead control is required.
 Leads furnished to the CPE on a per line basis are T, R, A, and A1 using a KS-16690 connector or equivalent (Fig. 3).
 Access to leads will probably be at the KTS to permit connecting tip and ring ahead of the line circuit and A and A1 behind line circuit.
-Primary use of arrangement will be where a number of ancillary devices, requiring A lead control, are to be accessed by the CPE.
+Primary use of arrangement will be to provide for connection of a number of CPE ancillary devices, requiring A lead control.